Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/ModdingGuide.md

 ![image](http://wiki.wildlandermod.com/Assets/RequiremPatch.png)

 - Any mods which don't Add new NPCS, followers, Spells and weapons, should be installed below the Wildlander Full mod(E.g. Autosave manager, bathtubs Basins and beyond, tentpalooza)

 - Run the Reqtificator whenever you change the load order.
+The Reqtificator is located in mod organisers frop down menu (top right)

 Close mod organizer - and use the launcher to start the game.